gcanti/fp-ts/docs/modules/Record.ts.md

 ## toUnfoldable

-Unfolds a record into a list of key/value pairs
+Unfolds a `Record` into a list of key/value pairs.

 **Signature**